statamic/docs/content/collections/knowledge-base/storing-users-somewhere-custom.md

 You will need to write implementations for all the contracts located in `Statamic\Contracts\Auth`.
 Of course, you may extend the native classes and override where appropriate, instead of writing everything from scratch.

-In a service provider, use the `Statamic\API\User::repository()` method to define a custom repository driver:
+In a service provider, use the `Statamic\Facades\User::repository()` method to define a custom repository driver:

 ``` php
 Statamic\Facades\User::repository('custom', function ($app, $config) {